Medicaid's Impact on Children's Access to Care and Preventive Health Services in 200 Words

 Medicaid also plays a crucial role in caring for our nation’s most vulnerable children and families by supporting their nonclinical and social needs – such as school supports for children with complex chronic conditions – that can impact health outcomes and access to care.
 This report, and the many other studies that have separately demonstrated Medicaid’s value, success and return on investment, should cement the program’s position as not only a central provider of access to high-quality health care, but also preventive and upstream services that impact the health of populations.

 This post is part of our “____ in 200 Words” series.
 In this series, we tackle issues related to children’s health policy and explain and connect you to resources to help understand them further, all in 200 words.
-If you have any suggestions for a topic in this series, please send a note to PolicyLab’s Communications Manager Lauren Walens.
+If you have any suggestions for a topic in this series, please send a note to PolicyLab’s Strategy & Communications Manager Lauren Walens.